2021 WNBA Finals: Candace Parker delivers title in first season with Chicago Sky

 WNBA Champion, WNBA Finals MVP, Two-Time WNBA MVP and Two-Time Olympic Gold Medalist CANDACE PARKER is known for her legendary career in basketball, but the truth is, she’s just getting started in the spotlight.
 One of the most decorated women’s basketball players of all time and solidified in her spot as one of the most influential athletes of this generation, Parker continues her legacy as a basketball superstar while supplementing her career with time as a broadcaster.
 She is the lone female sports analyst and commentator for Turner and also co-hosts the Ledlow & Parker Podcast.
 Parker recently signed with her hometown team Chicago Sky after thirteen seasons with the Los Angeles Sparks.
 In her talks, she not only touches on her legendary career that is still ongoing, but also discusses the Black Lives Matter movement, women’s rights, voter’s rights, and breaking glass ceilings as a Black woman.

-Currently, Parker has endorsement deals with Adidas, NBA 2K and JBL Audio and has previously worked with brands such as Kellogg’s, Gatorade, Budweiser and more.
+Currently, Parker has endorsement deals with Adidas, NBA 2K, Band-Aid and JBL Audio and has previously worked with brands such as Gatorade, Budweiser and more.
 In 2019, Parker closed a multi-year deal to serve as an analyst and commentator for the NBA on TNT, NBA TV and NCAA Tournament coverage and is seen as a rising star on the broadcast world.
 Most recently, Parker and her 11-year-old daughter became co-owners of the Angel City FC National Women's Soccer League expansion team that is expected to begin play in 2022.

 As a mother and a Black woman, Parker has developed into a bold, insightful and inspiring thought leader who is passionate about the importance of women’s rights, voters’ rights and Black Lives Matter.
-In September of 2020, Parker was the first woman to join the Social Change Fund, the mission of which is to invest in and support organizations that are working to liberate Black people and advocate for indigenous people and communities of color through the lens of policy solutions, community representation and narrative change.
+In September of 2020, Parker was the first women to join the Social Change Fund, the mission of which is to invest in and support organizations that are working to liberate Black people and advocate for indigenous people and communities of color through the lens of policy solutions, community representation and narrative change.
 With her heart, passion and competitiveness, Parker is already a role model for so many with much more to come.